tdancs/btlock/README.md

 # btlock
 I'm useing btping from bluez project to check aviability of your device.
-Program checking device useing simple ping every 30min.
+Program checking device useing simple ping every 30 sec.
 I'm useing a qbus to lock/unlock KDE session